cyber-security-group39/cyber-security-group39/README.md

 2. Automated Testing – Smart tests for common vulnerabilities run automatically.

-3. AI Guidance – If vulnerabilities are found the AI Assistant explains what they mean and how to fix them.

-4. View Reports – Findings are presented in a detailed easy to read format so you can act fast.
+3. View Reports – Findings are presented in a detailed easy to read format so you can act fast.

 🏗️ Installation & Usage

-Instructions for installing and running the scanner will be added once the project is ready for release.
+-1- Go to " deepsweep new " file path
+-2- Then Run " python deepsweep.py "